chainer/chainer/docs/source/examples/train_loop.rst

     # Create an instance of the network you trained
     model = MyNetwork()

-    # Load the saved paremeters into the instance
+    # Load the saved parameters into the instance
     serializers.load_npz('my_mnist.model', model)

     # Get a test image and label